Winkler, Manitoba: Geography and climate

 Located on the western edge of the Red River Valley, Winkler is located at the corner of provincial highways 14 and 32.
-It is 70 km northwest of a 24-hour Canada–United States border crossing at Emerson, and about 20 km north of the Canada–United States border crossing at Walhalla, North Dakota.
+It is 70 km northwest of a 24-hour Canada–United States border crossing at Emerson, and about 20 km north of the Walhalla–Winkler Border Crossing with the United States at Walhalla, North Dakota.

 Winkler is situated on the prehistoric beaches of Lake Agassiz.
 The lake's shores were formed over 10,000 years ago by the Pembina Escarpment, located a few kilometres west of Winkler.
 A secondary beach known as the Emerado Beach lies to the west of Winkler.
 This gentle rise in elevation was formed thousands of years ago when the draining of Lake Agassiz temporarily stalled.

 The rich soils of the area are separated by the Emerado Beach.
 Coarser textured loamy sand soils, located to the west, are suitable for irrigation and produce potato, corn and bean crops.
 To the east, finer textured clay soils produce sugar beets, beans, canola, corn and small grains.

 Winkler's climate is typically continental, resulting in dry cold winters and hot, frequently dry summers.
 Summer temperatures typically range from 20 to 30 C, while winter temperatures average between -15 and -25 C. The Winkler area obtains the most heat units for crop production in Manitoba.
 Winkler receives an annual average of 416 mm of precipitation (most of which falls during the spring and summer months) and 119.7 cm of snow.
 Winkler's average frost-free period is 125 days.